-Edward P. Kelley, President and Chief Executive Officer
+Edward P. Kelley, Chief Executive Officer

 Edward Kelley began his human services career in 1968 as an outreach youth worker for the city of Cambridge’s Division of Community and Youth Services, a community-based agency that worked with at-risk and delinquent children.
 He later served as its director.
 In 1981, he joined Robert F. Kennedy Children’s Action Corps as deputy executive director, and in 1985, he was appointed executive director.
 Ed holds a Bachelor of Arts from Roger Williams University and a Master of Arts in education from Boston University.

 Alan J. Klein, President of Youth and Family Services

 Alan Klein has spent a long and distinguished career in child welfare.
 After serving as director of child care services at Boys Village Youth and Family Services in Milford, Conn., Alan came to Robert F. Kennedy Children’s Action Corps in 1980 as director of the Lancaster Adolescent Diagnostic Center.
 He then served as director of the Rotenberg School.
 From 1987 to 1990, Alan left to serve as deputy assistant commissioner of the Massachusetts Department of Youth Services and returned to the agency in 1990 as deputy executive director.

 Terence J. Shanley, Senior Vice President of Human Resources